 What eats the football fish?

 Football fish predation has never been observed in the wild.
-Because of the depth in which it’s found, the football fish probably doesn’t have that many predators besides maybe some sharks and whales.
+Because of the depth at which it’s found, the football fish probably doesn’t have that many predators besides maybe some sharks and whales.
 One unfortunate football fish did end up as the stomach contents of a sperm whale.
 There are some indications that football fish of different species may consume each other as well.

 What does the football fish eat?